 This is the variety of Arabic that is spoken across the Arabian Peninsula that includes Jordan, Iraq, Bahrain, Kuwait, United Arab Emirates, Oman, Yemen and Saudi Arabia.
 This is the main land where the Arabic language was born, but rather than being closer to Classical Arabic, there are many divergent forms within the Peninsula.

-- Bareqi Arabic is spoken in Bareq, which is located in Saudi Arabia and is widely spoken in many areas around the Wādī Valley.
+Bareqi is spoken in Bareq, which is located in Saudi Arabia and is widely spoken in many areas around the Wādī Valley.

-- Najdi Arabic is the dialect in the Najd region, which is also in Saudi Arabia.
+Najdi is the dialect in the Najd region, which is also in Saudi Arabia.
 It is divided into four sub-dialects:

 - Northern Najdi – spoken in the Al- Qassim and Ha’il Regions